The Juice Plan

 It’s a wonder we’re not all comatose — especially considering that here in America some eat less than a SINGLE serving of fruits or veggies everyday!

 Throughout the last two decades, juicing has transitioned from the old breakfast standards of orange, grape or apple juice to complex juice blends chosen for their great taste and health benefits.
-Today, you’re here because you already know (or suspect) that juiced combos of fruits and vegetables nourish, refresh and detox the body, leading to lower blood pressures, better vision, increased energy, weight loss, healthier skin and hair, and the prevention of ailments from colds and flu to cancer and diabetes.
+Today, you’re here because you already know (or suspect) that juiced combos of fruits and vegetables nourish, refresh and detox the body, leading to lower blood pressures and healthy heart, better vision, increased energy, weight loss, healthier skin and hair, and the prevention of ailments from colds and flu to cancer and diabetes.